razv0n/project_hackton_web/README.md

 2. Common Core

 Explore all key projects in the Common Core curriculum.
 Understand their objectives, challenges, and how they contribute to your growth as a programmer.

 3. Project Benefits

 Discover the real value of each project.
 Learn how tasks enhance your problem-solving abilities, teamwork, and technical skills for a successful career.

 Why This Guide?

-    Clear explanations of 1337 School’s structure.
+.Clear explanations of 1337 School’s structure.
-    Step-by-step insights into projects and milestones.
+.Step-by-step insights into projects and milestones.
-    Practical tips to maximize learning and efficiency.
+.Practical tips to maximize learning and efficiency.
-    Guidance to help you navigate challenges and succeed.
+.Guidance to help you navigate challenges and succeed.

 Get Started!